Cyient Limited (NSE: CYIENT) Q3 2026 Earnings Call dated Jan. 22, 2026

 Yes, sir, please proceed.

-So I just wanted, I had two questions regarding part of our business.
-So we have, you know, created a bit of holistic ecosystem regarding partnerships and acquisitions in the semiconductor part.
-But, and when and if the deals come through, which part of the business are we most positive about?
+So I just wanted — I have two questions regarding the semiconductor part of our business.
+So we have created a bit of holistic ecosystem regarding the partnerships and acquisitions in the semiconductor part.
+But — and when — and if the deals come through, which part of the business are you most positive about?

 Krishna Bodanapu

-We’re positive about the whole semiconductor business.
+We’re positive on the whole semiconductor business.
 I mean, like you said, it’s a holistic business that goes from design to sourcing the chips, which includes many other things in the middle, including testing, packaging, etc. So we are quite confident about the whole value chain of the semiconductor business.
-We’ve also clearly identified where we want to focus on more mature nodes, power related applications, et cetera.
-So I think we have a good, very, very strong and well defined focus and we feel quite confident that we’ll be successful across the semiconductor value chain in the areas that we focused on.
+We’ve also clearly identified where we want to focus on more mature nodes, power-related applications, et cetera.
+So I think we have a good — very, very strong and well-defined focus.
+And we feel quite confident that we’ll be successful across the semiconductor value chain in the areas that we are focused on.

 Okay.
-And another question is, what I’ve seen is we are more focused towards power based semiconductors, creating a more niche for us.
-So any reason to focus on this segment rather than going for, you know, general semiconductors manufactured by Nvidia or amd?
+And another question is what I’ve seen is we are more focused towards power-based semiconductors creating a more niche for us.
+So any reason to focus on this segment rather than going for general semiconductors which are manufactured by NVIDIA or AMD?

 Krishna Bodanapu

 Okay, thank you.
-That’s, that’s all from my.
-Thank you.
+That’s all from my end.

 Hasmukh Vishariya

 Yeah, hi.
 Thanks for the opportunity.
 My question is around quality of business.
-So in part we have called out that mechanical engineering forms a good chunk of our business.
-So what we are doing to diversify from that and whether there is any material change over last 912 months because end market for mechanical engineering may not be growing as fast as what we want to grow from overall business perspective.
+So in the past, we have called out that mechanical engineering forms a good chunk of our business.
+So what we are doing to diversify from that and whether there is any material change over the last nine, 12 months because end market for mechanical engineering may not be growing as fast as what we want to grow from an overall business perspective so.

 Sukamal Banerjee

-Yeah, just to confirm, Asmukh, you mentioned mechanical engineering, right?
+Yeah, just to confirm, Hasmukh, you mentioned mechanical engineering, right?

 Hasmukh Vishariya